Samsung/tizen-docs/docs/application/web/get-started/wearable-watch/first-app-watch.md

         ![Selecting the sample](media/create_project_wizard_sample.png)

-    5. Define the project properties and click **Finish**.

-        You can enter the project name (3-50 characters) and the unique package ID.
-You can also select the location and working sets by clicking **More properties**.
+    5. Enter a project name that has a maximum length of 3-50 characters and a unique package ID.

         ![Defining properties](media/create_project_wizard_properties_ww_watch.png)

+	6. Click **More properties** to specify **Location** and **Working sets**, and then click **Finish**.

-        The Project Wizard sets up the project, creates the application files using the default content from the template, and closes.
-For more information on the Project Wizard and the available templates, see [Creating Tizen Projects with Tizen Project Wizard](../../../tizen-studio/web-tools/project-wizard.md).
+        Project Wizard sets up your application project and creates the required application files using the default content from the sample.
+For more information, see [Creating Tizen Projects with Tizen Project Wizard](../../../tizen-studio/Web-tools/project-wizard.md).

+		Your application project is now created.

 You can see the created project in the **Project Explorer** view.
-The most important files and folders include:

--   `css`: Folder for CSS files used by the application to style its content

--   `js`: Folder for JavaScript files used by the application to implement its functional logic

--   `config.xml`: Application configuration file used by the platform to install and launch the application

--   `icon.png`: Application icon file used by the platform to represent the application

--   `index.html`: Main HTML file for the layout of the application screen

-**Figure: Application in the Project Explorer**

 ![Application in the Project Explorer](media/basic_app_project_explorer_ww_watch.png)

+The **Project Explorer** view contains the following files and folders:

+-   **css**: Folder for CSS files used by the application to style its content.

+-   **js**: Folder for JavaScript files used by the application to implement its functional logic.

+-   **config.xml**: Application configuration file used by the platform to install and launch the application.

+-   **icon.png**: Application icon file used by the platform to represent the application.

+-   **index.html**: Main HTML file for the layout of the application screen.

 > **Note**
 >
-> You can [view and modify the application configuration](#configuration) in the Web application configuration editor.
-In this example, no configuration changes are required.
+> In this [Create Project](#create-project) example, no configuration changes are required.

-Your application project is now ready for further actions.
-Next, build the application.

-<a name="configuration"></a>
-### Managing the Application Configuration
+### Manage Application Configuration

-To view and modify the application configuration:
+To view and modify the application configuration, follow these steps:

-1. In the **Project Explorer** view, double-click the `config.xml` file of the application.
-The Tizen Studio opens the file in the Web application configuration editor.
+1. In the **Project Explorer** view, double-click the **config.xml** file of the application.

-2. In the configuration editor, view and modify the configuration details using the various tabs:
+2. In the Web application configuration editor that appears, you can view and modify the configuration details.

     ![Configuring the application](media/basic_app_config_ww_watch.png)

-    -   **Overview**: Define general information, such as the name and icon of the application.
+    -   **Overview**: Defines general information, such as the name and icon of the application.

-    -   **Features**: Define required software and hardware features.
-This information is used for application filtering in the Tizen Store.
+    -   **Features**: Defines required software and hardware features.
+This information is used for application filtering in Samsung Galaxy Store.

-    -   **Privileges**: Define the security-sensitive APIs or API groups accessed and used by the application.
+    -   **Privileges**: Defines the security-sensitive APIs or API groups accessed and used by the application.

-    -   **Localization**: Define localized values for the application name, description, and license.
+    -   **Localization**: Defines localized values for the application name, description, and license.

-    -   **Policy**: Request network resource permissions to access external network resources.
+    -   **Policy**: Requests network resource permissions to access the external network resources.

-    -   **Preferences**: Define name-value pairs that can be set or retrieved through the application.
+    -   **Preferences**: Defines name-value pairs that can be set or retrieved through the application.

-    -   **Tizen**: Edit the Tizen schema extension properties of the application.
+    -   **Tizen**: Edits the Tizen schema extension properties of the application.

-    -   **Source**: View and edit the source code of the `config.xml` file.
+    -   **Source**: Views and edits the source code of the **config.xml** file.
 Changes made and saved on the other tabs are reflected in the source code and vice versa.

         > **Note**
         >
-        > The `config.xml` file must conform to both the XML file format and the W3C specification requirements.
+        > The **config.xml** file must conform to both the XML file format and the W3C specification requirements.
 Editing the file in the **Source** tab is intended for advanced users only.

-3. To save any changes, in the Tizen Studio menu, select **File \> Save All**.
+3. To save the changes, in Tizen Studio, select **File \> Save All**.

-For more information on configuring the application, see [Setting the Web Application Configuration](../../tutorials/process/setting-properties.md#set_widget).
+For more information, see [Setting the Web Application Configuration](../../tutorials/process/setting-properties.md#set_widget).

-### Understanding the Source Code
+### Understand Source Code

-Pay attention to the following main issues in the application source code, to understand how the application is designed and how it works.
-For source code details related to the UI, see [Designing a Simple UI](#ui).
+Following are the key highlights of an application to understand how the application is designed and how it works based on different Samsung Wearable platforms.
+For more information on the source code related to the UI, see [Design UI](#design-ui).

--   The watch application settings are defined in the `config.xml` file.
+-   The watch application category settings are defined in the **config.xml** file.
 The file defines the application as a watch application through a category:

-    ```
+    ```xml
     <widget xmlns="http://www.w3.org/ns/widgets" xmlns:tizen="http://tizen.org/ns/widgets"
             id="http://yourdomain/BasicWatch" version="1.0.0" viewmodes="maximized">
        <tizen:application id="4lVHc7hUkz.BasicWatch" package="4lVHc7hUkz" required_version="2.3.1"/>